Canopy Tours Northwest

 The zip line operates year-round, giving people a chance to experience the many moods of the forest.

 You’re flying through a spectacular forest located on the historic Kristoferson Farm, which has been operating on Camano Island for more than 100 years!
 This island treasure is, by itself, a reason to come visit.

+Six ziplines, a log bridge and a 47-foot final rappel are what await those ready for both an adventure and a learning experience.
 Thousands of visitors have donned helmets and soared through the canopy since Canopy Tours NW’s operation began.
 The farm part of the operation in 2014 won the Washington Association of Conservation Districts Wildlife Farm of the Year award for their conservation and wildlife habitat restorations.

 Engineered for Safety